Pip4pap/report-automation/README.md

-# Getting Started with Create React App
+# Getting Started with LAMPS Report Automation
+The purpose of this tool is to automatically print reports of pupils (LAMPS pupils) by drawing from an Excel sheet of their marks and other pieces of data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).